Message Tagging is only available in PoliteMail version 4.91+

 Adding Tags to Emails

 Tags can only be added to tracked messages and you must have a Tag Group created.
 You can choose tags either before or after composing your message.
 Click on the Tag Message icon.
 From here you can select which tags you want associated with the message.
 If you have set the Group to Predefined, the user will only be able to choose the tags you have set.
 From the Tags pull-down menu, choose which Tag you want associated, and then click the Add Tag button.
 Otherwise, the user may add their own tags.
-In this example, I have set the Sales Group to be Predefined.
-The user can only choose from the tags I have set.
+In this example, the Admin has set the Sales Group to be Predefined.
+The user can only choose from the tags the Admin has set.

-You can have a single message be assigned to multiple Groups, however, only one tag can be applied to each Group.
-For example, I have a Business Group where I have the managers listed.
-I can tag a specific name in the Business Group, while also tagging the Southwest Sales Region in the Sales Group.
+You can have a single message be assigned to multiple Tag Groups, however, only one tag can be applied to each Tag Group.
+For example, the Admin has set up a Business Tag Group where he has the managers listed.
+A user can tag a specific name in the Business Tag Group, while also tagging the Southwest Sales Region in the Sales Group.

 Predefined and Required Tags Settings